Global Point of Care

 Because COVID-19 treatment options work best when they are prescribed and used early, rapid testing is essential to ensure that your healthcare provider receives quick and reliable results to make a treatment decision.12 Contact your clinician about available treatment options if you have tested positive for COVID-19.

-Sign up for Rapid Insights, our email series on rapid molecular testing.
+Sign up for Rapid Insights, our email series on rapid molecular testing

 This program will teach you about rapid tests and how they can quickly identify illnesses like the flu, COVID-19, respiratory syncytial virus (RSV), and strep throat.
 Rapid testing can help you get treated earlier and get well sooner.